 Problem: Why seek to know oneself?

-The subject raises in fact the question : what is the interest to question oneself, to discover oneself ?
+The exam question raises in fact the question: what is the interest to question oneself, to discover oneself?
 Why discover oneself, understand oneself, rather than discovering the outside?
 Is the intimate, the self really a mystery for the human being, and is it not more useful to understand our environment, what is not ourselves?
 If not, doesn’t the knowledge of oneself allow on the contrary to better understand the environment?

 Development: Why seek to know ourselves?

-The subject refers to an inscription on the pediment of the temple of Apollo in Delphi that Socrates (470-399 BC) comments on.
+The exam question refers to an inscription on the pediment of the temple of Apollo in Delphi that Socrates (470-399 BC) comments on.

 JC).
-In Greek, Gnothi seauton.
+In Greek, Gnothi season.
 In this context, “Know thyself”

 reminded men to be humble before the gods.
 It was a question of remembering that the man was made of passions, defects, opinions, and that he remained weak in comparison with the gods.